 Collaborate within existing structures

 Closely follow and contribute to, as appropriate via the national representations, the work at EU and OSPAR level.
-Information to TG-M could be provided directly by the national representations, as invited guests (the representative of one of the Wadden Sea states could report to TG-M).
+Information could be provided directly by the national representations, as invited guests (the representative of one of the Wadden Sea states could inform TG-M, CWSS and other relevant groups).

-Support the implementation of existing strategies and action plans especially the OSPAR regional action plan.
+Support the implementation of existing strategies and action plans especially the OSPAR regional action plan, e.g., by use of CWSS news channels.

 Reduction of litter pollution in the marine environment